zenna/zenna.github.io/statement/index.md

 Chain Monte Carlo process, yielding an inference procedure that is both efficient and asymptotically exact.

-### Parametric Inversion of Non-Invertible Programs {#parametric-inversion-of-non-invertible-programs .unnumbered}
+### Parametric Inversion of Non-Invertible Programs

 I have taken this approach of inference-through-program-transformation further, motivated by the observation that every inference problem